Mimi Wong: Bar hostess career and relationships

 Eventually, Wong became pregnant with Watanabe's child.
 Despite asking for money from Hiroshi for an abortion, Watanabe declined her request by claiming that he had no cash.
 Wong later travelled to Penang for an abortion.
 Despite this, the two maintained their relationship.
 Simultaneously, in 1968, two years into her relationship with Watanabe, Wong met a Hong Kong businessman, who also fell for her and started a relationship with Wong.
 Wong later separated from Watanabe and stayed together with the Hong Kong businessman.
 Despite this, she wrote Watanabe (who remained in Singapore) love letters.
 Wong's relationship with the businessman did not last long, as when the man found out that Wong was pregnant with his child, he drove her out of his house.
 This time, Wong did not abort the fetus, and in 1969, after she returned to Singapore, she gave birth to a daughter.
 She temporarily took up a job as a social escort to eke out a living.

 Aside from her return to Singapore, Watanabe continued to visit Wong, who officially became his mistress.
-For every month, Watanabe gave her $200 out of his income to support her, and he rented a room at Alexandra Road for her.
+Every month, Watanabe gave her $200 out of his income to support her, and he rented a room at Alexandra Road for her.
 A few months later, the couple moved to Everitt Road and lived together with Wong's daughter, and Wong also hired a servant to tend the house.